-Through the monitoring and evaluation of our provision, the SENDCO/Assistant SENDCO, Deputy Principals of Main School an Sixth Form and the Deputy Principal of Resourcing and Teacher Development will identify any particular professional development needs of the staff.
+Through the monitoring and evaluation of our provision, the SENDCO/Assistant SENDCO, Directors of School and Director of Human Resources will identify any particular professional development needs of the staff.
 Staff development will, where appropriate, be linked closely to the School Improvement Plan and Appraisal Objectives.
 Staff who attend additional courses will disseminate information at staff meetings.
 Whole school in-service training sessions are arranged, as appropriate, in response to any particular needs identified across the Academy.
 Outside agencies deliver training as, and when, needed.
 Staff are informed of local and national developments in relation to SEND and Inclusion.